 Northumbria has one of the lowest crime rates in the country; crime continues to fall year on year.
 Last year saw over a 10% reduction (6,700 less crimes).
 The risk of being a victim of crime in Northumbria is very low.
 However it is important to continue to seek to reduce crime and some types of crime cause particular concern.
-Violent crime, house burglary
+Violent crime, house burglary and hate crime have all been raised as crimes which can impact badly, in a personal way, on the victim.
+Alcohol related crime is a specific issue as alcohol continues to feature in a high percentage of crimes.
+In the widespread communities of Northumberland there are specifically rural offences which can have a serious impact upon livelihoods and the visibility of policing remains an issue.

-- Promote crime prevention to reduce crime and its impact and cost. - Work with Community Safety Partnerships to cut crime and reoffending and therefore cut the number of victims of crime. - Bring Community Safety Partnerships closer together across borders to optimise reducing and preventing crime. - · Enhance the investigation of serious violence, burglary, hate crime and rural crime to solve it and deter offenders. - Boost victim support for these kinds of crime so that victims will feel able to pursue their case to court and obtain satisfaction and justice.
+- Promote crime prevention to reduce crime and its impact and cost. - Work with Community Safety Partnerships to cut crime and re-offending and therefore cut the number of victims of crime. - Bring Community Safety Partnerships closer together across borders to optimise reducing and preventing crime.

-Target alcohol related crime and disorder because of its prevalence and its impact upon communities.
+- Enhance the investigation of serious violence, burglary, hate crime and rural crime to solve it and deter offenders. - Boost victim support for these kinds of crime so that victims will feel able to pursue their case to court and obtain satisfaction and justice. - Target alcohol related crime and disorder because of its prevalence and its impact upon communities.